DumboOctopus/Tape-Code/README.md

 About the computer:
   1. It has 16 memory cells of 4 bit size.
-  2. It has a simple alu that can do addition, subtraction, bitwise and, bitwise or, bitwise xnor the first 2 alu operation memory cell. when an alu operation is done, it operates on these 2 memory cells.
+  2. It has a simple alu that can do addition, subtraction, bitwise and, bitwise or, bitwise xnor. the first 2 alu operation memory cell. when an alu operation is done, it operates on these 2 memory cells.
 The only issue is how the alu output pin is read, we have not decided on a command for that.

 ## File types: